caseyamcl/configula/README.md

 ## Handling Errors

 All exceptions extend `Configula\Exception\ConfigException`.
-You can catch this exception to catch all errors thrown during loading and reading of configuration values.
+You can catch this exception to catch certain types of Configula errors during loading and reading of configuration values.

 ### Loading Exceptions: